-It was initially funded and coordinated by Marjorie and William Sirridge, M.D.s, who were founding physician-docents when the School of Medicine opened in 1971.
-The school received a grant in 1995 from the Culpeper Foundation to plan and develop an undergraduate medical humanities curriculum for students in both the Medical School program and in undergraduate programs at UMKC.
+It was initially funded and coordinated by Doctors Marjorie and William Sirridge, who were founding physician-docents when the School of Medicine opened in 1971.
+The school received a grant in 1995 from the Culpeper Foundation to plan and develop an undergraduate medical humanities curriculum for students in both the medical school program and in undergraduate programs at UMKC.
 The UMKC School of Medicine is a member of the Arnold P. Gold Foundation whose mission advances humanism in medicine.

-In 2008 the Sirridge Office of Medical Humanities was renamed to reflect its mission of infusing medical humanities and bioethics throughout the six-year curriculum.
+In 2008, the office was renamed The Sirridge Office of Medical Humanities and Bioethics to reflect its mission of infusing medical humanities and bioethics throughout the six-year curriculum.
 The first Sirridge Missouri Endowed Professor in Medical Humanities and Bioethics was also appointed.

 “Wherever the art of medicine is loved, there is also